Saima-Chaity/StarbuckApp_React_Node/README.md

 # StarbuckApp_React_Node

 While working at starbuck as barista I developed this app to quickly find the recipe rather than shuffling through the paper documentation.
-Please checkout the short video on [**YouTube**](https://youtu.be/Jk8YSQvdfBY) to get an quick overview of the application.

 **Build width:**